VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/payment-method-type.md

 # PaymentMethodType

-The `PaymentMethodType` represents a specific payment method available for use in a shopping cart or order.
+This type represents a specific payment method available for use in a shopping cart or order.

 ## Fields